therealdamt/Practice/README.md

 ### Intorduction

-Hello everyone, my name is damt and today I present to you a fully custom practice core that has one depenency which is Mongo Database
+Hello everyone, my name is waseem and today I present to you a fully custom practice core that has one depenency which is Mongo Database

 ### Infromation